Here is a list of ten typical Italian breakfast foods and four typical Italian breakfast drinks.

 You will find them on the breakfast table in Italy in any season.

 Breakfast in Italy, traditionally, is a small and sweet affair.
-Often, it’s nothing more than a cup of coffee and a couple of biscuits or a cappuccino and a cornetto (also called brioche in Northern Italy) which is a croissant-shaped pastry with many different fillings.
+Often, it’s nothing more than a cup of coffee and a couple of biscuits or a cappuccino and a cornetto (also called brioche in Northern Italy).
+The latter is a croissant-shaped pastry with one of many different fillings – chocolate, jam and creme patisserie being the most popular among them.

 There are many historical, social, and culinary reasons that have shaped the Italian breakfast.
 I have explored several of them in my blog post

-In this blog post today, I want to give you an overview of the ten most habitual Italian breakfast foods and four most popular Italian breakfast drinks.
+In this blog post today, I want to introduce you to the ten most habitual Italian breakfast foods and four most popular Italian breakfast drinks.
 You will typically find them served for breakfast in Italian homes, Italian bars, and Italian hotels.
 Knowing what they are and why they are considered perfectly acceptable breakfast fodder in Italy, will help you enjoy in the best possible way the first meal of the day in the bel paese.

 Have a look!